5l1v3r1/Intelligence/Resource/C&CTracker_blacklist_c&c/Readme.md

-##BruteForceBlocker,
+## BruteForceBlocker
-*A feed of known, active and non-sinkholed C&C IP addresses, from Bambenek Consulting.
+* A feed of known, active and non-sinkholed C&C IP addresses, from Bambenek Consulting.
-*A command and control server blacklist(C&C server) *Belli aralikla devamli güncelleniyor
+* A command and control server blacklist(C&C server)
+* Belli aralikla devamli güncelleniyor
-*Devamli Güncel komuta merkezleri var,bu bir avantantaj 10 dk güncelleniyor
+* Devamli Güncel komuta merkezleri var,bu bir avantantaj 10 dk güncelleniyor

 This feed is merely an aggregate of the other feeds which list